Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 If you are experiencing a medical emergency, call 911 immediately.

-Last reviewed by Dr. Jennifer Wise, DC — February 2026
+Reviewed by Dr. Jennifer Wise, DC, Acupuncturist — May 2026